ericedwards/pdp/README.md

 My best guess is I worked on this from 1992-1994, eventually releasing it in 1994.
-There was a PDP-11/34A at [Computer Science House](https://www.csh.rit.edu/) that I wanted to get up again and running 2.9BSD.
-Disk storage was the main problem, CSH no longer had any Unibus controller / disk combinations that were usable.
+There was a PDP-11/34A at [Computer Science House](https://www.csh.rit.edu/) that I wanted to get working again and running 2.9BSD.
+Disk storage was the main problem,
+CSH no longer had any Unibus controller / disk combinations that were usable.

 I decided to build a controller that used a modern 3-1/2" drive.